 There were dishes in the sink and on the counters, laundry piled on every chair and toys were strewn across the floor.
 On that cold, February morning she had vowed to clean things up but the children were not cooperating.
 Then the doorbell rang.
 Her first instinct was to pretend they were not home but as she turned around to look for the two year old, he was already opening the door.
 Too late to hide now, she forced a smile and welcomed her friend into the disaster area.
 She made excuses for the mess and even blamed the children but deep down inside she knew this was not how she wanted to live.
 This was not the kind of mother she wanted to be.
 That was the day that changed my life!

 From that moment, twenty five years ago I set out on a path that would change my life and the life of my family.
-I learned that there is no one “right” way to be organized and that each person has to find what works for them, but I know what works and what doesn’t.
-I believe that the goal should be to become organized enough so that your home fits your lifestyle.
-A home where you can live the life you dream of instead of just trying to “keep up.”
-I can teach you how.
+I learned that there is no one “right” way to be organized and that each person has to find what works for them, and sometimes it is not just about “clearing the clutter”.
+It goes much deeper and coaching can help you get to the bottom of it and figure out how to live the life you dream of.

 - 7 Steps to School Success – How parents can help their child succeed in school.